navitenddev/shermie-invaders/README.md

 # Shermie Invaders

-Shermie Invaders is a Phaser-based 2D vertical scrolling shooter game featuring Shermie, a brave sheep defending against evil tech enemies.
+Shermie Invaders is a Phaser game featuring Shermie, a brave sheep defending against tech enemies.
 The game includes multiple levels, upgradable player stats, and a variety of enemy types.

 ## Features

-- Infinite levels with increasing difficulty
+- 150 levels with increasing difficulty
 - Upgradable player stats (movement speed, bullet speed, fire rate, shields)
-- Various enemy types (grid enemies, special enemies like USB, Reaper, Lupa, and Pupa)
+- Various enemy types
+- Boss Rush mode where the player times how long they can survive against bosses
-- Powerups (spread shot, piercing shot)
+- Powerups that drop from enemies
-- In-game store to spend earned currency on upgrades
+- In-game store to spend Shermie Bucks on upgrades
 - High score tracking
 - Cheat codes for debugging and testing
 - Dialogue system for story and character interactions
-- Pause menu with options to resume, quit, or access cheats (if enabled)
-- Win and lose screens with dialogue and appropriate sound effects
+- Mobile PWA support

 ## Getting Started

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Run the game with `npm start`
+3. Run the game with `npm run dev`

 ## Gameplay